Back to menu

 Cohort VII in region XIV

 In Trastevere part of a building was excavated in which many graffiti of vigiles were found.
-One of these seems to mention the protective spirit of the guardhouse, the Genius Escubitori.
+One of these also mentions a protective spirit, a Genius.
 We discuss this building on a separate page.

 The headquarters of the Praefectus Vigilum